Berucha/a11y-mcp/README.md

 **Q: No violations found but I see issues in my code**
 - Check if file extension is supported (`.js`, `.jsx`, `.ts`, `.tsx`, `.html`, `.css`, `.scss`)
-- Violation type may not be in the current 10 checks
+- Violation type may not be in the current 15+ checks
-- Pattern matching may not catch complex cases
+- Some complex violations may require AST parsing (automatically used when needed)

 **Q: GitHub Actions workflow doesn't run**
 ```bash